JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 _You can skip this step if you already have MySQL set up on your computer._

 First, we will download and set up MySQL using [instructions here.](https://dev.mysql.com/doc/refman/5.7/en/osx-installation.html) I used the [native package installer](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html) rather than the TAR.
-Once MySQL is installed, we will [set up a launch daemon that allows MySQL to start up on system/terminal launch.](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-launchd.html). _Make sure to save the password they give you!_
+Once MySQL is installed, we will [set up a launch daemon that allows MySQL to start up on system/terminal launch.](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-launchd.html). _Make sure to save the temporary root password they give you!_

 Try running `mysql` in terminal.
 You might get an error like "command not found".
 If so, in terminal, configure your computer's `$PATH` so it recognizes `mysql` as an exectutable: